How to Make a Job Application Stand Out: 9 Practical Tips

 9 Job Application Tips to Stand Out From Other Candidates

 Creating a golden resume doesn’t have to be a hassle — it just takes proper planning.
-Discover how to make a job application stand out with the nine tips below.
+These nine tips for applying for a job will help your application stand out.

 1. Include a Cover Letter